RumbleDB/jsound-java/README.md

     - `schema`: string, required.
 The path to the schema file.
     - `file`: string, required.
 The path to the instance file.
     - `targetType`: string, required.
 The type name in the schema file you want to validate the instance file against.
-    - `compact`: boolean, required.
-Indicates whether the [compact](http://www.jsound-spec.org/publish/en-US/JSound-C/2.0/html-single/JSound-C/index.html) or [extended](http://www.jsound-spec.org/publish/en-US/JSound/2.0/html-single/JSound/index.html) JSound 2.0 syntax is used to define the schema.
+    - `compact`: boolean, optional (default false).
+If true, indicates that the [compact](http://www.jsound-spec.org/publish/en-US/JSound-C/2.0/html-single/JSound-C/index.html) or [extended](http://www.jsound-spec.org/publish/en-US/JSound/2.0/html-single/JSound/index.html) JSound 2.0 syntax is used to define the schema.
-    - `output`: string, optional.
+    - `output`: string, required if annotating .
 The path to the file where the annotated instance file will be written to.
     The file does not need to exist beforehand; if it does, its content will be overwritten by the annotated instance.
-    If absent, the result of the annotation will be printed to console.
+    - `JSONLines`: boolean, optional (default false).
+If true, indicates that the passed instance file is in JSON Lines format (one JSON value per line).
     ##### Examples:

     Validation: